Doorstop: Holding doors open

-A door may be stopped by a doorstop which is simply a heavy solid object, such as a rubber, placed in the path of the door.
+A door may be stopped by a doorstop which is simply a heavy solid object, such as a brick, placed in the path of the door.
 These stops are predominantly improvised.
 Historically, lead bricks have been popular choices when available.
 However, as the toxic nature of lead has been revealed, this use has been strongly discouraged.

 Another method is to use a doorstop which is a small wedge of wood, rubber, fabric, plastic, cotton or another material.
 Manufactured wedges of these materials are commonly available.
 The wedge is kicked into position and the downward force of the door, now jammed upwards onto the doorstop, provides enough static friction to keep it motionless.

 A third strategy is to equip the door itself with a stopping mechanism.
 In this case, a short metal bar capped with rubber, or another high-friction material, is attached to a hinge near the bottom of the door opposite the door hinge and on the side of the door which is in the direction that it closes.
 When the door is to be kept open, the bar is swung down so that the rubber end touches the floor.
 In this configuration, further movement of the door towards being closed increases the force on the rubber end, thereby increasing the frictional force which opposes the movement.
 When the door is to be closed, the stop is released by pushing the door slightly more open, which releases the stop and allows it to be flipped upwards.
 A newer version of equipping the door with the stopping mechanism is to attach a magnet to the bottom or top of the door on the side which opens outward, which then latches onto another magnet or magnetic material on the wall or a small hub on the floor.
 The magnet must be strong enough to hold the weight of the door, but weak enough to be easily detached from the wall or hub.

 Preventing damage by doors

 Another type of doorstop is used to prevent doors from opening too far and damaging nearby walls.
 In this case a rubber cylinder or dome—or a rod or block of rubber-tipped metal, wood or plastic—is screwed into the wall, molding or the floor in the path of the door.
 If it is attached to the wall, it may be either a few inches above the ground, or at such a height as to meet the doorknob.
 A short, wall-attached doorstop, usually a rubber dome or cylinder, is sometimes called a wall bumper.
+Rigid metal springs (also tipped with rubber or plastic) are used to absorb and more widely distribute the kinetic energy of the door swinging.

 On occasion, stops are used that are fitted at the midpoint of the door, as part of the central door-hinge.
 Such stops are known as a "hinge stops" or "hinge pin" doorstops and are often used to prevent damage to baseboard molding.